Overton Hoard

 The Overton Hoard is a Roman coin hoard dating from the early 3rd century AD.
 It contains 37 coins and fragments of a pottery container.
 It was acquired by the Yorkshire Museum in 2018.

 Discovery

 The hoard was found by a metal detectorist on 21 September 2016 in a field near Overton, North Yorkshire.

 Contents

-The hoard contains 37 silver coins all of which are denarii.
-They coins date from the reign of Domitian while he was junior Emperor under his father Vespasian (AD 69-79) to the reign of Septimius Severus.
+The hoard contains 37 silver coins, all of which are denarii.
+The coins date from the reign of Domitian while he was junior Emperor under his father Vespasian (AD 69-79), till the reign of Septimius Severus.
 The latest coin in the hoard dates to AD 205.
 Despite the wide date range, the coins could all have still been in circulation together in the early 3rd century.
 They were probably deposited in a ceramic vessel, of which only fragments were found.
+The vessel belonged to the Nene Valley Colour Coated Ware type.